 While test-takers generally find those questions somewhat annoying, there’s nothing particularly problematic about them.
 In fact, when constructed well, they do an excellent job of testing the ability to “track” arguments throughout a passage and understand how they could be strengthened or weakened.
 In fact, the reading portions of graduate-level exams such as the GRE and the GMAT largely revolve around these types of questions.

 The problem, however, is that the vast majority of “supporting evidence” questions on the redesigned SAT – that is, “command of evidence” questions, which ask test-takers which lines in a passage support the answer to the previous question – are not really about supporting evidence at all.
 Rather, they are literal comprehension questions asked in an unnecessarily roundabout and convoluted way.
+In reality, they merely ask test-takers to identify where in the passage the answer is located.

 For example, a typical “command of evidence” pair is as follows: